 A leg lift exercise is one of the essential exercises for a firm backside.
 You can do many variations to work your different muscles, but what’s great about this exercise is that it doesn’t require any equipment and only takes a few minutes of your day.
 Here we will teach you how to perform the basic leg lifts to tone those lean muscles!

 What is Leg Lifts Exercise?
 Leg lifts, often called leg raises, are an abs isolation exercise.
 These are strength training exercises.
 You work your upper and lower abs by elevating your legs over your torso.
-Leg lifts target your lower abs because they raise your legs off the ground.
+Leg lifts target your lower abs because they raise your legs.

-This abdominal exercise is like V-ups, except it does not require you to move your arms.
+This abdominal exercise is like V-ups, except it does not require moving your arms.
 We know this exercise as “hanging leg lifts” or “hanging leg raises” because we usually do it while hanging from a bar.
 Leg lifts are excellent for toning your abdomen and core muscles.

-Furthermore, it also helps form more muscular abs, increase stability and strength, lose belly fat, and reduce body ton.
-In addition, leg lifts to aid in toning your stomach by entirely isolating the rectus abdominis muscle.
+Furthermore, it helps form muscular abs, increase stability and strength, lose belly fat, and reduce body ton.
+In addition, leg lifts aid in toning your stomach by entirely isolating the rectus abdominis muscle.

 How to Perform Leg Lifts?

 Begin with two-three sets of 10-15 repetitions for leg lifts.
 Choose sets and repetitions depending on your ability to maintain excellent technique throughout all sets and repetitions.
 Following are steps to do leg lifts properly: